Northern lights in Launceston tonight

 Bicheno (east coast)

-A small coastal town 115 km southeast of Launceston.
+Get directions ↗A small coastal town 115 km southeast of Launceston.
 The beach and headlands south of town face south to southeast across the Tasman Sea.
-Very little light pollution south of town.
+Minimal light pollution south of town.
 The Freycinet Peninsula 15 km south is darker still.
 Bicheno's penguin tours mean there is accommodation and the town is a practical base for an east coast aurora watch.
 Drive 1.5 hours from Launceston via Conara.

 Other Australia aurora forecasts